 - Sleek design.
-A cold room has better to look gapless and compact, hosting no space for dirt sediment and bacteria proliferation.
+A cold room has better look gapless and compact, hosting no space for dirt sediment, and bacteria proliferation.

 Now you are aware of the advantages of using the flat insulation panel for building a cold – room door.
 Above all, you know how to spare some of the assembly costs and deliver to the customer a remarkable door for cold storage.

 - Common warehouse mistakes of sandwich insulated panels handling

 - Advantages of the labyrinth – joint on cold-room insulated panels

 - When to use PVDF and PVC coating on insulated metal panels?